gracelang/language/spec.md

 ## Binary Operator Requests

-Binary operators are methods whose names comprise one or more operator characters, provided that the operator reserved by the Grace language.
+Binary operators are methods whose names comprise one or more operator characters, provided that the operator is not reserved by the Grace language.
 Binary operators have a receiver and one argument; the receiver must be explicit.
-So, for example, `+`, `++` and `..` are valid operator symbols, but `.` is not, because it is reserved. de
+So, for example, `+`, `++` and `..` are valid operator symbols, but `.` is not, because it is reserved.

 Most Grace operators have the same precedence: it is a syntax error for two different operator symbols to appear in an expression without parenthesis to indicate order of evaluation.
 The same operator symbol